 No problems at all.
 However, let’s say that I had created the parameters in the reverse order, such that the one containing the query appears before the parameter specifying the number of records:

 Now when I attempt to execute this report, I receive a very generic error message:

-So obviously, the order of parameters is critical if the value of one of them is based on another.
+So obviously, the report parameter order in SSRS is critical if the value of one of them is based on another.
 Fortunately, it’s very easy to change the order of parameters after they have been created using the positional up/down arrows just above the Report Data workspace:

 Since the resulting error message didn’t provide much information for troubleshooting, this type of problem could be difficult to track down, especially if there are a lot of parameters in the report.

 In this brief post, I have shown that report parameter order in SSRS matters a lot when parameters have dependencies on one another.
 Hopefully, this reminder will help someone avoid spending a lot of time tracking down parameter order problems.

 Pingback from timmitchellsql.wordpress.com Conditional Default Values in SSRS « Tim Mitchell's SQL Server BI Blog